AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 Likewise, we cannot use `INSERT ...
 ON CONFLICT(...)
 DO UPDATE SET...` - we need to write a transaction that includes an `INSERT` and an `UPDATE`, and to use higher isolation level.

+## Conclusion

+* Partitioning is an excellent tool, really useful in some cases,
+* Not a good fit for all sitaution - only use when needed, and when benefits are higher than costs.
+* Our team sometimes deliberately does not use partitions, even when tables are large and need purging.

 ## Appendix.
 Scripts to Populate Tables

 ```sql